 Team working is essential in present-day practice.
-Multidisciplinary teams comprise all those caring for an individual patient and include, for example, dental hygienists, therapists, nurses and technicians as well as other colleagues.
+Multidisciplinary teams comprise all those caring for an individual patient and include for example dental hygienists, therapists, nurses and technicians as well as other colleagues.

-No specialist should work in their chosen field in isolation.
+Specialists should not work in their chosen field in isolation.
 It is acknowledged that those in specialist single-handed practice potentially work alone.
 They must therefore maintain regular professional contact with their peers.
+All specialists are responsible for the treatment of patients by trainee colleagues under their supervision.

-Every specialist is responsible for the treatment of patients by trainee colleagues under their supervision.
-(See also Training and Supervision, page 25).
+(See also Training and Supervision, page 26).